nwwatson/remedy/README.md

-= Remedy
+# Remedy

-This project rocks and uses MIT-LICENSE.
+Remedy is a simple Rails Engine that provides/manages frequently asked questions and help documents.